M-o-a-T/moat-kv/docs/source/command_line.rst

 .. program:: distkv client code get

+Retrieve Python code stored in the server.

+.. option:: -y, --yaml

+   Use YAML output

+.. option:: -v, --verbose

+   Include metadata

+.. option:: -s, --script <filename>

+   Save the code to <filename> instead of including it in the output

+.. option:: <path> …

+   Path to the code in question.

 .. program:: distkv client code set

+Store or replace Python code stored in the server.

+This code will not run in the server; the purpose of these calls is to upload code for use by client runners.

+.. option:: -y, --yaml

+   Read the script file as YAML data.

+   This will be the default soon, except for the schema file.

+.. option:: -v, --verbose

+   Print (some of) the server's return value.

+.. option:: -s, --script <filename>

+   Load the code from this file.
+Default: Use stdin.

+.. option:: -a, --async

+   The code will run asynchronously, i.e. it may use ``async`` and ``await`` statements.

+   You should only use the ``anyio`` module for sleeping, locking etc. unless you *know* which async runtime is in use.

+.. option:: -t, --thread

+   The code will run in a worker thread.

+   This option is incompatible with ``--async``.

+.. option:: name…

+   The path to the code to set, below ``.distkv code proc`` or whatever else is configured under ``codes``.

+TODO: Old versions of the code continue to run; DistKV does not yet restart users.

+.. program:: distkv client code module

+Manipulate modules stored in DistKV.

+Modules are replaced immediately, but code using them is **not** auto-restarted.

+This code is experimental and frankly just plain wrong: Module loading is not deferred until "import" time.
+This code needs sever refactoring.
+For now, please store modules in the file system.

+.. program:: distkv client code module get

+Retrieve Python module stored in the server.

+.. option:: -y, --yaml

+   Use YAML output

+.. option:: -v, --verbose

+   Include metadata.

+.. option:: -s, --script <filename>

+   Save the code to <filename> instead of including it in the output

+.. option:: <path> …

+   Path to the code in question.

+.. program:: distkv client code module set

 Store or replace Python code stored in the server.